 One herbal medicine relieves so many health related issues.

 Here is the simple and powerful solution for the following ailments at the lowest cost.
+Its predomiantly available every part of Tamilnadu and even in the online.
 1. Gastritis 2.
 Menstrual Cramp 3.
 Irregular Menstruation 4.
 Pain/inflammatory in the liver or spleen 5.
 Persisting pain in the stomach 6.
 Persisting pain the abdominal 7.
 Female Infertility 8.
 Initial stage of diabetic 9.
 Intestinal Inflammatory 10.
 Swelling 11.
 Menopause 12.
 Liver diseases 13.
 Polycystic Ovaries/PCOD 14.
 Fibroid 15.
 Hair Loss 16.
 Headache and Fever 17.
 Excessive cholesterol 18.
 Multiple Lipoma 19.
 Endometriosis

 we sleep in the night our body metabolism secretes lot of valuable

 Enzymes (In Tamil - Neena Neer and Jeeva Neer) and several blood